-1 (d) behind the last upright seat of a motor vehicle that is not equipped with a trunk; or 2 (e) in a closed container in the area of a motor vehicle that is not equipped with a trunk and that is no 3 normally occupied by the driver or a passenger.
-4 (3) (a) A person convicted of the offense of unlawful possession of marijuana, marijuana products, or 5 marijuana paraphernalia in a motor vehicle shall be fined an amount not to exceed \$100.
-6 (b) A violation of this section is not a criminal offense within the meaning of 3-1-317, 3-1-318, 45-2- 7 101, 46-18-236, 61-8-104, or 61-8-711 and may not be recorded or charged against a driver's record, and an 8 insurance company may not hold a violation of this section against the insured or increase premiums because 9 of the violation.
-The surcharges provided for in 3-1-317, 3-1-318, and 46-18-236 may not be imposed for a 10 violation of this section.
-11 12 NEW SECTION.
+- (3) (a) A person convicted of the offense of unlawful possession of marijuana, marijuana products, or marijuana paraphernalia in a motor vehicle shall be fined an amount not to exceed \$100. - (b) A violation of this section is not a criminal offense within the meaning of 3-1-317, 3-1-318, 45-2-101, 46-18-236, 61-8-104, or 61-8-711 and may not be recorded or charged against a driver's record, and an insurance company may not hold a violation of this section against the insured or increase premiums because of the violation.
+The surcharges provided for in 3-1-317, 3-1-318, and 46-18-236 may not be imposed for a violation of this section.

+NEW SECTION.
 Section 14.
 Purpose.
-The purpose of [sections 14 through 28] is to: 13 (1) provide a regulatory system for providing marijuana for the use of individuals with debilitating 14 medical conditions, including posttraumatic stress disorder, in order to alleviate the symptoms of the debilitating 15 medical condition; 16 (2) allow for the limited cultivation, manufacture, delivery, and possession of marijuana as permitted 17 by this chapter; 18 (3) allow persons to assist registered cardholders with the cultivation of marijuana and manufacture of 19 marijuana products permitted by this chapter.
-20 (4) provide for a registry of individuals with debilitating medical conditions entitled to purchase 21 marijuana and marijuana products at the tax rate specified in 15-64-102; and 22 (5) provide the process for obtaining a registry identification card.
-23 24 NEW SECTION.
+The purpose of [sections 14 through 28] is to:

+- (1) provide a regulatory system for providing marijuana for the use of individuals with debilitating medical conditions, including posttraumatic stress disorder, in order to alleviate the symptoms of the debilitating medical condition; - (2) allow for the limited cultivation, manufacture, delivery, and possession of marijuana as permitted by this chapter; - (3) allow persons to assist registered cardholders with the cultivation of marijuana and manufacture of marijuana products permitted by this chapter. - (4) provide for a registry of individuals with debilitating medical conditions entitled to purchase marijuana and marijuana products at the tax rate specified in 15-64-102; and - (5) provide the process for obtaining a registry identification card.

+- NEW SECTION.
 Section 15.
 Definitions.
-As used in [sections 14 through 28], the following 25 definitions apply: 26 (1) "Referral physician" means an individual who: 27 (a) is licensed under Title 37, chapter 3; and

-(b) is the physician to whom a patient's treating physician has referred the patient for physical
+As used in [sections 14 through 28], the following definitions apply: - (1) "Referral physician" means an individual who: - (a) is licensed under Title 37, chapter 3; and - 26 (b) is the physician to whom a patient's treating physician has referred the patient for physical examination and medical assessment. - 28 (2) "Standard of care" means, at a minimum, the following activities when undertaken in person or